 DHS FOIA is moving to a NEW system which will allow us to process records faster.
-We expect to begin moving to the system on July 11, 2022.
 There may be a temporary delay in response to your request while launching the new system.

 The move will be staggered across DHS FOIA processing centers to minimize disruptions.
-We will provide dates for impacts at each DHS FOIA processing center as soon as they are available.
-We are giving you advance notice so that you can plan accordingly.
 We appreciate your patience as we move forward with this new technology.

 PLEASE NOTE: This change event will NOT affect requests sent to the U.S. Citizenship and Immigration Services (USCIS) and the United States Secret Service.